CM KCR betrayed people of Telangana over 'water, funds, jobs': BJP leader Prakash Javadekar | Politics

 However, it actually became ''corruption, family rule and betrayal of Telangana'', he alleged.

-Javadekar, who is the BJP's Telangana in-charge, said irrigation facilities were realised covering only one lakh acres due to the Kaleswaram life irrigation project as against the promise of 18 lakh acres.
+Javadekar, who is the BJP's Telangana in-charge, said irrigation facilities were realised covering only one lakh acres due to the Kaleshwaram lift irrigation project as against the promise of 18 lakh acres.

 The expenditure of the project also saw a sharp rise, while promised water has also not been realised, he said.
 This is nothing but loot, he alleged.